krislitman/KrisLitman/README.md

 ### A little about me:

-- Multi-instumentalist 🎸
+- Multi-instumentalist 🎸 🥁 🎙
 - Former Project Manager, working on multi-modal Transportation data collection projects
 - Use he/him pronouns
-- Currently learning Django framework, and data analysis with Pandas
+- Currently learning Django framework & React
 - Schedule some time to chat over coffee or to pair program on [Calendly](https://calendly.com/kris_litman)

 <hr>